Hippocampome-Org/hco_dev_docs/docs/spatial_nav/change_network_size.md

 ## Synaptic connectivity

 Synaptic connectivity between grid cells and interneurons will need to be adjusted to accomidate the different layer sizes.
 The script generate_weights.m is designed to help generate synaptic weight values for connections from interneurons to grid cells.
 Settings in that script should be set to the new layer size.
 For example, grid_size_ref and grid_size_target.
 Some other variables that should be altered in the script include start_x_shift and start_y_shift.
 Also, the center and surround sizes in the center-surround ring should be set proportionally to the amount of inhibition wanted with the new layer size.
+See connectivity design methods documentation for more instructions.

 ## Conductance (g) constant